aismahadi/amartha-billing-engine/TESTING.md

 # Amartha Billing Engine

+To run the program, please go to "./main" directory and execute this command in terminal :
+`go run *`

 For testing purpose, the programmer made some commands executable from terminal.
 Those commands are :

 **help**
-- show all avaibale commands
+- show all available commands

 **add_customer <name>**
 - add customer to Amartha Billing Engine